Demographics of the Comoros

-The latest official estimate (for 1 July 2020) is 897,219.
+The official estimate as of 1 July 2020 is 897,219.

-Population density figures conceal a great disparity between the republic's most crowded island, Nzwani, which had a density of 772 persons per square kilometer in 2017; Njazidja, which had a density of 331 persons per square kilometer in 2017; and Mwali, where the 2017 population density figure was 178 persons per square kilometer.
+Population density figures conceal a great disparity between the republic's most crowded island, Anjouan, which had a density of 772 persons per square kilometer in 2017; Grande Comore, which had a density of 331 persons per square kilometer in 2017; and Mohéli, where the 2017 population density figure was 178 persons per square kilometer.

 By comparison, estimates of the population density per square kilometer of the Indian Ocean's other island microstates ranged from 241 (Seychelles) to 690 (Maldives) in 1993.
-Given the rugged terrain of Njazidja and Nzwani, and the dedication of extensive tracts to agriculture on all three islands, population pressures on the Comoros are becoming increasingly critical.
+Given the rugged terrain of Grande Comore and Anjouan, and the dedication of extensive tracts to agriculture on all three islands, population pressures on the Comoros are becoming increasingly critical.

 The age structure of the population of the Comoros is similar to that of many developing countries, in that the republic has a very large proportion of young people.
 In 1989, 46.4 percent of the population was under fifteen years of age, an above-average proportion even for sub-Saharan Africa.
-The population's rate of growth was a relatively high 3.5 percent per annum in the mid 1980s, up substantially from 2.0 percent in the mid-1970s and 2.1 percent in the mid-1960s.
+The population's rate of growth was a relatively high 3.5 percent per annum in the mid-1980s, up substantially from 2.0 percent in the mid-1970s and 2.1 percent in the mid-1960s.

 In 1983 the Abdallah regime borrowed US$2.85 million from the International Development Association to devise a national family planning program.
 However, Islamic reservations about contraception made forthright advocacy and implementation of birth control programs politically hazardous, and consequently little was done in the way of public policy.